rolling-scopes-school/tasks/tasks/eCommerce-Application/Product/Readme.md

 All these features should be planned and implemented in a visually appealing and organized manner, ensuring a smooth user experience while browsing and interacting with the page.
 The integration with the chosen API should be seamless, providing real-time updates and data synchronization as users explore the product details, add or remove items from their shopping cart and wishlist, and customize their chosen products based on available options.

-### 1. Display Product Information (30 points)

-- **(10 points)** Use the commercetools API or any other simple API to fetch and display the product name, description, and images on the Detailed Product page.
-- **(10 points)** Implement an image slider for product images fetched from the chosen API, allowing users to view multiple images of the product.
-- **(10 points)** Display the product price fetched from the chosen API, and if the product is on sale, display both the original and discounted prices.

-### 2. Enlarged Image Modal with Slider (20 points)

-- **(10 points)** Allow users to click on the product image to open an enlarged version of the image in a modal window.
-- **(10 points)** Enable users to navigate through all product images from the chosen API using a slider inside the modal window.

 ### 3. Product Options Selection (20 points)